wwmm/easyeffects/README.md

 - Python 3
 - PyGobject 3
 - Gtk 3.18 or above
-- Gstreamer, Gstreamer Plugins Good, Gstreamer PLugins Bad and Gstreamer Python (version 1.0 or above for all of them)
+- Gstreamer, Gstreamer Plugins Good, Gstreamer Plugins Bad and Gstreamer Python (version 1.0 or above for all of them)
 - swh-plugins and caps from Ladspa